Under Biden, China faces renewed trade pressure

 BEIJING (AP) — The U.S.-Chinese trade war isn’t going away under President Joe Biden.

 Biden won’t confront Beijing right away, economists say, because he wants to focus on the coronavirus and the economy.
-However, Biden looks set to renew pressure over trade and technology grievances that prompted President Donald Trump to hike tariffs on Chinese imports in 2017.
+But he looks set to renew pressure over trade and technology grievances that prompted President Donald Trump to hike tariffs on Chinese imports in 2017.

 Written By